 A garden recliner.
 It has only two positions.
 Both are shown.
 Simple but very comfortable with an easy, adjustment free transition.
 It is a 2T system and provides a clue to the development of an office chair and is a forerunner of many of the principles expressed.

 Another garden chair, from France, which now claims to be a recliner and make zero gravity a selling point.
-I approached them with this possibility and heard no more.
+I approached them originally with this suggestion and heard no more.
 The leg-rest retraction is interesting, simple and has points for a 2Tilt construct.

 I do not know if their move was post hoc or propter hoc.